sojitra-nency/Opinio---Twitter-Sentiment-Anlaysis/README.md

 The specific port used by Flask or Streamlit might differ.
 Check the console output for the exact URL.

 ## Contributing
-We welcome contributions to improve TSA.
+We welcome contributions to improve Opinio.
 Feel free to fork the repository, make changes, and submit a pull request.